The Importance of Health and Sleep

 Stage 1 NREM

 During this light sleep stage, we drift in and out of sleep and wake up easily.
-Our muscle activity slows down and are eyes move more slowly.
+Our muscle activity slows down and our eyes move more slowly.
 We may feel sudden muscle contractions during this stage of sleep.
 This sleep stage eases us into the next stages and prepares our mind and body for relaxation.

 Stage 2 NREM